UsamaBased/Usama/README.md

 <h1>Usama Fan Club</h1>

 We love Usama <3<br><br>
-Free free to skid or contribute
+Free free to skid or contribute<br>
+idk if github will take this down